NexPlayer/Unity-SDK/basic/basic-playback.md

   }
 ```

-You will find the usage of this API in the code of our sample project located at **Packages > NexPlayer™ Simple Sample (com.nexplayer.nxplayersimplesample) > NexPlayer > SampleCode > Players > NexPlayerSimple.cs** (in Finder: Packages/com.nexplayer.nxplayersimplesample/NexPlayer/SampleCode/Players/NexPlayerSimple.cs) by unfolding the **Render Mode** region.
+You will find the usage of this API in the code of our sample project located at **Packages > NexPlayer™ Simple Sample (com.nexplayer.nxplayersimplesample) > NexPlayer > SampleCode > Players > NexPlayerSimple.cs** by unfolding the **Render Mode** region.